Backend (Nodejs)

 - now you can find the html folder inside the build folder you need to upload it to your server

-Running the Code (With Docker)
+Running the code (with Docker)

 - Install Docker and Docker Compose.

-- update
+- Update

 .env.production